FilipeToulson/Free-Code-Camp-JavaScript-Projects/README.md

 My solution to this project could have been made simpler through the use of a more complex regular expression to check the phone number provided.
 This, however, would have turned the project into an exercise in writing regular expressions and not
 JavaScript.
 For this reason I only used regular expressions to remove certain characters from strings, which increases the amount of JavaScript I had to use.

+#### Cash Register
+This involved implementing an algorithm that would return an array that details how to give the change given the price and the amount of money given.
+For example, if an item was $325, and the cash regiter had $500 worth of $100 notes, $100 worth of $20 notes, and $60 worth of $5 notes, the algorithm would return a 2d array as follows:

+\[\["ONE HUNDRED", 100], \["TWENTY", 70], \["FIVE", 5]]

+The full explanation of the requirements for this project can be found [here](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/cash-register).